 Best hotel management degree in the Netherlands

-The Higher Education Guide 2019 (Keuzegids Hbo) has chosen Tio as the best (private) hotel management programme for the sixth year in a row.
+The Higher Education Guide 2020 (Keuzegids Hbo) has chosen Tio as the best hotel management programme for the sixth year.
 The Higher Education Guide writes about the high scores of private institutions: “If we are to believe the students, the private educations are all worth their weight in gold.
 Their educational quality is impeccable.”

 Student Thijs Glaap: “Tio is a great school that offers a lot of opportunities, both in the Netherlands and abroad.
 Enthusiastic lecturers with practical experience offer excellent guidance and supervision to small groups of students.”

 Student Flip: "Tio is a plus on your CV and besides that you also have more knowledge and (practical) experience.
 I already notice it; recently I did a presentation during an open day and was immediately addressed by a company that was interested in me.
 You have an advantage as a Tio student."

 Last year's Higher Education Guide says: “The high-quality curriculum ties in seamlessly with the examination.
 General skills, such as the development of a critical attitude and analytical thinking skills, are also stimulated.”

 Event management and the hotel business are inseparable.
 The Hotel and Event Management programme is the classic higher hotel school complemented by event management.

 You will complete multiple components of the study programme abroad.
 You will go on an international study trip during your third year.

 Cooperation with the industry